rainbowdashlabs/sql-java/README.md

 ### Insert

 The `INSERT` statement is probably one of the most common, and most simple pattern.\
-You insert some data into some columns of a table.\
+You insert some data into some columns of a table.

-Remember the constrains from earlier?
+Remember the constraints from earlier?
 You will need to insert the data in the correct way otherwise they will prevent you from inserting data.
-The insert will fail if we violate any rules of the table
+The insert will fail if we violate any rules of the table.

 So lets insert some data: